splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-appdynamics-integration.rst

 ----------------

-AppDynamics gives you real-time insight from your apps using Application Performance Management–how they’re being used, how they’re performing, where they need help.
+AppDynamics gives you real-time insight from your apps using Application Performance Management–how they're being used, how they're performing, where they need help.
 The following guide will walk you through the Splunk On-Call integration with the AppDynamics SaaS-based model, if you are using the hosted solution please see the documentation here: